 | Address | No. 3, Alley 8, Lane 316, Section 3, Roosevelt Road, Zhongzheng District, Taipei City, Taiwan |

-If you’re a fan of Taiwanese street food, you’ve probably heard of the famous gua bao—also known as the “Taiwanese hamburger” or steamed pork belly bun.
-It’s a beloved snack or light meal that’s easy to find throughout Taiwan.
-Among the many gua bao shops in Taipei, Lan Jia Gua Bao is hands down one of the top must-visits.
+If you’re a fan of Taiwanese street food, you’ve likely heard of the iconic gua bao—often referred to as the “Taiwanese hamburger,” or more descriptively, a steamed pork belly bun.
+It’s a beloved snack or light meal found all across Taiwan.
+Among the many gua bao shops in Taipei, Lan Jia Gua Bao consistently ranks as one of the city’s must-visit spots.

-Aside from their famous gua bao, Lan Jia also offers a variety of traditional Taiwanese comfort foods, including zongzi (traditional Taiwanese sticky rice dumplings), Four-Herb Pork Intestine Soup, thick vermicelli soup with braised pork, and corn and pork rib soup.
+Beyond their signature gua bao, Lan Jia also serves a lineup of classic Taiwanese comfort foods, including zongzi (traditional Taiwanese sticky rice dumplings), Four-Herb Pork Intestine Soup, thick vermicelli soup with braised pork (Taiwanese-style), and corn and pork rib soup.

-Special mention goes to their Four-Herb Pork Intestine Soup (四神湯), a classic Taiwanese herbal broth made with four traditional medicinal ingredients: Job’s tears (Chinese barley), Chinese yam, fox nuts (gorgon fruit), and lotus seeds—plus a generous helping of tender pork intestines.
-Many places skip the fox nuts to cut costs, but Lan Jia keeps it 100% authentic. 👍
+A special mention goes to their Four-Herb Pork Intestine Soup (四神湯), a beloved Taiwanese herbal soup made with four traditional Chinese medicinal ingredients: Job’s tears (Chinese barley), Chinese yam, fox nuts (gorgon fruit), and lotus seeds, along with tender pork intestines.
+Many shops leave out the fox nuts to cut costs, but Lan Jia keeps the recipe fully authentic.

-Oh—and did you know?
-Lan Jia Gua Bao was featured in CNN’s list of the “40 Must-Try Taiwanese Foods”.
-It’s earned international recognition for good reason!
+It’s also worth noting that Lan Jia Gua Bao was featured on CNN’s list of the “40 Must-Try Taiwanese Foods”, earning international recognition for its quality and authenticity.